Carine Pieterse

 4. Physical performance – reduced reaction time, visual acuity, and coordination

-We still need 8-9 hours’ sleep a night despite our busy lifestyle!
+We still need 8-9 hours of sleep a night, despite our busy lifestyle.

 Person Looking Up At Starry Night Sky - Improve Your Sleep with Natural Health